-Given that non-essential international travel is off the menu for a while, 2020 is set to be the year of the summer staycation.
+Given that non-essential international travel is off the menu for a while, 2020 is set to be the year of road trips.
 It’s the perfect opportunity to not just explore this wonderful island, but also to give the local economy a much-needed boost after lockdown.

 The UK has some spectacular roads, which is something that’s easy to forget when you’re stuck in rush hour traffic on a Friday evening.
 But once you escape the hustle and bustle of city life, there’s an enchanting world out there waiting to be discovered.
 (If good weather is non-negotiable for your plans, you may want to check out our list of the sunniest spots in the UK road trip).